A six-step guide

 - International students applying for University-wide scholarships: School of Management 10 August*, all other applicants 31 August

 - Students applying for other scholarships may need to consider different closing dates: see relevant scholarship pages.
-Of particular note, international students applying for Endeavour Postgraduate Scholarships must apply to the Graduate Research: Admissions Office by 16 May.
+Of particular note, international students applying for Endeavour Postgraduate Scholarships must apply to the Graduate Research: Admissions Office.

 *The School of Management requires applicants to provide additional documentation and undertake a video interview as part of their assessment.
 More information regarding the School of Management application process is available here.